 In this article, I will tell you the 5 early signs that show you are ready to break up with your customer service provider.
 Pay heed, before it’s too late.

 Remember that day when you waited for up to an hour at the restaurant while he was playing FIFA at his friend’s place?
 But, then again!
 Whether it is a relationship or a customer service interaction, nobody likes to wait.
 A rep telling you; “hold on for a moment?” and then listening to the never-ending hold music is another struggle.
 Back out at the right time, for no drama later.

 Constant complaining but to no effect:

-Being complacent is a by-product of lack of attention.
-A relationship depends on understanding, but taking it for granted is an offence no less.
-If your query at the service desk gets answered with “We will fix it tomorrow,” or the classic “We will replace it within 24 hours,” but to no effect; there’s your red-flag.
+Being complacent is a by-product of a lack of attention.
+A relationship depends on understanding, but taking it for granted is an offense no less.
+If your query at the service desk gets answered with “We will fix it tomorrow,” or the classic “We will replace it within 24 hours,” but to no effect; there’s your red flag.

 They entice you with offers:

 The last time you were angry at him, he got you flowers.
 This time it is a teddy bear.
 Take a moment before you proceed further and think whether it’s a gift from your significant other or a discount coupon from your customer service rep it’s a token of an unresolved issue.
 Address the issue on time and don’t settle for cheap thrills.

 They keep transferring you to different departments: